 Already facing a wide range of challenges such as the need to operate on tight margins, deal with fickle consumers, and constantly moving stock, increased competition from new retail formats such as e-commerce and web stores, managing different pricing, discount and loyalty rules applied to hundreds of products at multiple retail outlets, etc., the retailers are looking to find ways that can keep them ahead of the competition.
 But for that, they need to improve and streamline their processes constantly, which cannot be done through manual methods or primitive legacy software.

 Enter retail ERP software, which gives the retail businesses a whole new level of control over operations.
 It allows them to manage both online as well as offline retail business and give the customers a consistent, omnichannel experience across all touchpoints.
 It also allows the retailers to handle a number of other activities apart from sales transactions, such as inventory management, returns and exchanges, tracking customer behavior, driving new customers to purchase products, and keeping existing customers loyal, etc. And how does it do it?
 Through its set of powerful features.
-This blog gives you a rundown of all such must-have retail ERP software features, which make the life of a retailer easier:
+This blog gives you a rundown of all such must-have retail ERP system features, which make the life of a retailer easier:

 1) Inventory Management: Through the inventory management functionality of a retail ERP, the retailers can manage the quantity of inventory in hand, optimize the inventory levels, manage material movements, handle expiry and shelf-life, and so much more.
 Apart from this, the retailers can have a real-time and accurate view into their stock, thus ensuring quick replenishment of their top-selling items, as well as phasing out of low-selling products.
 Its barcode scanning functionality makes stocktaking and inventory management a quick and accurate exercise.

-2) Sales & Analytics: A retail ERP software comes loaded with real-time retail analytics and reporting through its powerful dashboard of sales and orders.
+2) Sales & Analytics: A retail management ERP software comes loaded with real-time retail analytics and reporting through its powerful dashboard of sales and orders.
 It makes decision making on the matters related to sales forecast, targets, discounts, product pricing etc. easier for the retailers, who can also create custom reports that can be exported for further analysis and used across business functions.
 It also makes capturing and analyzing the store’s sales data possible, through which the retailers can identify the top money-making products, and focus energy and resources on them.

-3) CRM: The Customer Relationship Management (CRM) module of a retail ERP software gives the retailers an integrated and comprehensive view of their customers, thus empowering them to manage the customers in a personalized manner across all sales channels every single time they shop.
+3) CRM: The Customer Relationship Management (CRM) module of a retail ERP solution gives the retailers an integrated and comprehensive view of their customers, thus empowering them to manage the customers in a personalized manner across all sales channels every single time they shop.
 The retailers are now aware of the customers’ buying patterns, history, feedback etc., which allows them to identify their most valuable shoppers and serve them accordingly.

 4) Warehouse: This feature enables the retailers to manage any number of stores and warehouses and link them to each other or through a headquarter.
 It also supports stores to warehouses assignment for automatic sourcing and dividing warehouses into zones and locators for handling materials management.